magnusbaeck/logstash-filter-verifier/README.md

 especially if there are lots of different test case files.

-For the test cases to work properly together with the unix domain socket input, the test case files need to include the property `codec` set to the value `lines` (or `json_lines`, if json formatted input should be processed).
+For the test cases to work properly together with the unix domain socket input, the test case files need to include the property `codec` set to the value `line` (or `json_lines`, if json formatted input should be processed).

 ## Known limitations and future work